gleechi/gleechi.github.io/pages/knowledge/grasp_synthesis.md

 ### Grasp Interaction Type

-As we mentioned in [Background](#background) on this page, when a user triggers grasp, the wrist may not be at a good pose w.r.t. the object.
+As we mentioned in [Background](#background) section, when a user triggers grasp, the wrist may not be at a good pose w.r.t. the object.
 VG's grasp synthesis algorithm will "correct" this "mis-placement" of wrist, and create a grasp configuration with a wrist pose different from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.SensorPose}}">Sensor Pose</a> at the moment of grasp triggering.
 Because of this difference, there are different alternative solutions to pose the object-hand grasp ensemble that will create different user experiences: